tangxin09/research-group-web/join.md

 [Joining the lab through the ASCDT MSc+PhD route (UK/EU)](https://www.wychowlab.org/blog/2022/07/22/join-ASCDT-MSc.html) Deadline: 15 August 2022

+## Undergraduate researchers

+We support applications through the [Undergraduate Research Support Scheme (URSS)](https://warwick.ac.uk/services/skills/urss/) if you are doing a science-based undergraduate course at Warwick, and we are open to applications across the [whole faculty](https://warwick.ac.uk/fac/sci/).
+URSS will give you the chance to lead your own summer project hosted in our lab for 6-10 weeks, as well as carry out a public engagement project.
+Deadlines are usually in February.
+Please contact Ying by mid-January to discuss if interested.

 ## Prospective applications

 We welcome contact from prospective students and postdocs who are looking to do gound-breaking research at the interface of biology, physics, and chemistry.
 We are committed to supporting and promoting equality, diversity, and inclusion.
 We especially encourage applications from underrepresented groups in science.